-- o Commit for two years: Studying the same course in Year 11 through to Year 12. - Consider your interests, abilities, and career goals. - o Ensure you meet the minimum entrance requirements for your chosen courses.
+- o Commit for two(2) years: Studying the same course in Year 11 through to Year 12. - o Consider your interests, abilities, and career goals. - Ensure you meet the minimum entrance requirements for your chosen courses.

-In most cases students will be able to study their 6 preferred courses for Year 11.
-If a student selects courses that is not compatible i.e. two courses are scheduled at the same time on the timetable, students and parents will be contacted to discuss their options.
+In most cases students will be able to study their six(6) preferred courses for Year 11.
+If a student selects courses that are not compatible i.e. two(2) courses are scheduled at the same time on the timetable, students and parents will be contacted to discuss their options.
 If a student has chosen a course that is not viable due to low student numbers, they will be contacted to discuss an alternative choice.